 How to compare emergency loans

-- Terms: Depending on the type of emergency loan, terms can range from 1 to 7 years.
-The shorter the term, the higher your monthly payment will likely be.
+- Repayment terms: Depending on the type of emergency loan, terms can range from 2 weeks to 7 years.
+Make sure you can afford to make payments for the duration of the loan's term.

 How to get an emergency loan

-- Collateral: If you apply for a secured emergency loan, you'll need collateral.
+- Collateral: If you apply for a secured loan, you'll need collateral.
 In the case of a title loan, this would be your car title.
+Some personal loan lenders, like OneMain Financial, also offer loans secured by your car, but with much lower rates than title loans.
+Also, note that borrowers in certain states may be subject to minimum or maximum loan amounts.

 Check Out: How to Get a Personal Loan